thermalogic/SEUIF97/seuif97/README.rst

 The shared library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different C++ compilers.

-Through the high-speed library, the results of the IAPWS-IF97  are accurately produced at about 2~3 times computational speed than the IAPWS-IF97 implementation with the fast algorithm of integer powers.
+Through the high-speed library, the results of the IAPWS-IF97  are accurately produced at about 2~3 times computational speed than the repeated squaring method for fast computation of large positive integer powers.

 The shared library is provided for Windows and Linux users